-Colorado Public Higher Education Admission Requirements (HEAR)
+Colorado Public Higher Education Admission Recommendations (HEAR)

 The admissions policy of the Colorado Department of Higher Education (CDHE) recommends the completion of a precollegiate curriculum for admission to a four-year Colorado public college or university for students graduating from high school beginning 2008.